-Blaine Kern grew up on the West Bank of the Mississippi, and New Orleans was always a presence and an inspiration.
-Blaine's father, Roy, was a sign painter who worked his way through the Depression painting names on the bows of freighters and barges.
+Blaine Kern grew up on the West Bank of the Mississippi River.
+New Orleans was always a presence and an inspiration.
+Blaine’s father, Roy Kern, was an artist turned sign painter who worked his way through the Depression painting names on the bows of freighters and barges.
 As a young boy, Blaine learned and watched as his father build his first Mardi Gras float on the back on a mule-drawn wagon in 1932, and waited for his chance.

-That chance came when Blaine's mother was hospitalized.
+That chance came in 1947 when Blaine’s mother was hospitalized.
 The young man painted a mural in the hospital to help pay her medical bills.
-The painting caught the eye of a surgeon who was captain of a Mardi Gras krewe.
+The painting caught the eye of a surgeon who was captain of the Mardi Gras Krewe of Alla.
 One float led to another and Blaine was hired to design a complete parade.
-Over time, he became the city's leading parade creator, working with Rex, Zulu and other legendary krewes.
+Over time, he became the city’s leading parade designer and builder, working with Rex, Zulu and other legendary krewes.
 Blaine was instrumental in the founding and formative years of some of New Orleans biggest parades and “Super Krewes.”

 During numerous trips to Italy, France, and Spain, Blaine was impressed by the extravagant prop concepts and animation that marked the European style of float building.
-He brought them home to New Orleans and developed the monumental scale and lavish ornamentation of today's Mardi Gras spectaculars.
+He brought them home to New Orleans and developed the monumental scale and lavish ornamentation of today’s Mardi Gras spectaculars.

 The Kerns are universally recognized as the makers of Mardi Gras magic.
-The tradition continues under the leadership of Blaine’s son, Barry Kern, the president and CEO of Kern Studios and Mardi Gras World.
+The tradition continues under the third generation of Kern leadership.
+Blaine’s son, Barry Kern, is the president and CEO of Kern Studios and Mardi Gras World.
 This summer, Kern Studios welcomes a fourth generation of family leadership to the business.
 Fitz Kern, Barry’s oldest son, now joins the Kern Studios management team.

 Kern Studios at Mardi Gras World on the New Orleans riverfront, is the city's largest and most diverse complex of premier event venues.
 It embraces the unique attraction, Mardi Gras World, where visitors and locals alike immerse themselves in the color, music, history, and magic of Mardi Gras every day of the year.